rsoza/demo/README.md

  ## Known bugs

-  - [ ] Code is not rerendering with changes
+  - [X] Code is not rerendering with changes
-  - [ ] Compiler is not in real time
+  - [X] Compiler is not in real time
+  - [ ] Mobile/desktop view is finicky